To receive confidential support from a victim advocate, call 812-243-7272.

 - Can be present with victims at the hospital, during police and campus investigations, aid a victim with the criminal process, and more.

-- Are trained faculty and staff volunteers, who are supervised by Assistant Dean of Students and Lead Victim Advocate Amanda Hobson
+- Are trained faculty and staff volunteers, who are supervised by a lead victim advocate.

 Initial Steps to Consider